 In fact, I love it so much, he bought one for his KTM 1190 and we gifted one to my son for the KLR.
 The only negative thing I can say about our bag is the color fades if you use it everyday.
 After 18 months my zipper broke and I had to buy a second bag.
 I know you would like something to last a little longer but I felt like I got my money’s worth.
 I overstuffed it many times, left it on my bike endlessly in hot parking lots, as well as through days of rain and snow and it served me well.
 It was inexpensive, easy to install and remove, perfect size for almost anything, and looks sharp.
 Again we turned to our favorite supplier Revzilla.com for this accessory.
 You can find this Tourmaster bag on their website if you CLICK HERE.

 Finding the perfect tank bag for the BMW GS 700 was a little more difficult.
+I searched quite a bit before I found the Cor Tech Tank Bag that is perfect for me.
 My handlebars are loaded with mounts and electronic gadgets thus reducing available space for a tank bag.
 Plus, the GS 700 is a smaller adventure bike so the bag needed to be shorter to not encroach on the seat.
 I tried using the Giant Loop Fandango bag but it was not shaped well for the GS and it’s height made it not suitable under the handlebars.
 I also tried a Wolfman bag and it was just too big.
-I found a “Low Profile” tank bag on Amazon.com made by CorTech and it turned out to be perfect.
+I found my “Low Profile” tank bag on Amazon.com made by CorTech and it has been a welcomed addition that I have used for the past year.
 This bag comes with magnetic or harness mounts so be sure to get the correct one for your bike.
 The capacity is 5 Liters with expansion to 10 Liters if needed.
 Either compressed or expanded it fit well on the GS and gave me the extra space I needed for camera, wallet, gloves, sunglasses — those things you need in a hurry and repeatedly during the day.
 I found it a little difficult to get the installation perfect but once the harness was situated and the strap lengths adjusted if fit well.
 It is easy to unsnap from the harness and carry with you if you don’t want to leave valuables on the bike when you are not riding.

 I have ridden off-road on some technically difficult trails with both these bag ensembles in place on the respective bikes as discussed previously.
 I could stand on the pegs and guide the bikes easily using my legs without any impairment from the luggage.
 This is true of both bikes with the discussed luggage, the DRZ and its Giant Loop ensemble as well as the BMWGS with the Tourmaster and Cortech bags.